0xDones/tfgen/README.md

     }
 ```

-> Note that `aws_region`, `aws_account` and `env` are variables that you need to provide in the environment specific config. `tfgen_state_key` is provided by the `tfgen`, it will be explained below.
+> Note that `aws_region`, `aws_account`, and `env` are variables that you need to provide in the environment-specific config. `tfgen_state_key` is provided by the `tfgen`, it will be explained below.

 #### Environment specific config

-In the environment specific config file (non root), you can pass additional configuration, or override configuration from the root config file.
+In the environment-specific config file (non-root), you can pass additional configuration, or override configuration from the root config file.
 You can have multiple specific config files, all of them will be merged into the root one.

 ```yaml
 # infra-live/dev/.tfgen.yaml